AshRanaWork/ashranawork/README.md

 **Data Analyst → building toward AI & Automation**

-Product Data Analyst by background, now building tools that turn messy data into decisions - and automating the work with Python, SQL, and AI.
+Product Data Analyst by background, now building tools that turn messy data into decisions - and automating the work with Python, SQL, and Artificial Intelligence Tools.
 Graduating December 2026 with an MSc in Computer Science (AI & Machine Learning specialization).

 **Tech I work with:**
 - **Languages & Data:** SQL, Python (Pandas)